P0175 Code Explained (System Too Rich Bank 2)

 In some cases, excess fuel vapor entering the engine can also contribute to a rich condition.
 If you have other EVAP-related codes too, compare them with P0456, P0442, or P0455.

-- Stored codes and pending codes
+- Check stored and pending codes first

-- Freeze-frame data from when the fault was detected
+- Look at freeze-frame data from when P0175 was stored

 If you are still choosing your first scanner, see our beginner-friendly OBD2 scanner recommendations .